bearnshaw/ipython-sql/README.rst

         Current: 0
         Automatically limit the number of rows displayed (full result set is still stored)
+    SqlMagic.dsn_filename=<Unicode>
+       Current: u'odbc.ini'
+       Path to DSN file.
+When the first argument is of the form [section], a sqlalchemy connection string is formed from the matching section in the DSN file.
     SqlMagic.feedback=<Bool>
         Current: True
         Print number of rows affected by DML